You are here

 - how they ensure spirometry equipment is cleaned and maintained according to the manufacturer’s guidance (KLOE S3 – reliable systems, processes and practices).

 - that all staff who perform spirometry tests or interpret results are competent (KLOE E3 - staff skills, knowledge and experience).
-They can demonstrate this if the staff are on the National Register.

 - Last updated: